The Ultimate Guide To Paris, France

 Shakespeare and Company Bookstore

-Notre Dame – A free tour, walk inside to see the incredible history and architecture
+A free tour, walk inside to see the incredible history and architecture.
+This is a must visit if you’re in Paris.

 Jardin de Luxembourg

-Reims/Champagne Region – Accessible by high speed train.
+Accessible by high speed train.
 Plan ahead and schedule tours and visits with a car service.
 Mumm and Pomery were highly recommended, but are quite massive.
 I recommend just doing Mumm, then visiting smaller ones to just do tastings.
-I wish I had recommendations on where to eat, but we tried a few spots along the main downtown strip and they were all unimpressive unfortunately.
+I wish I had recommendations on where to eat, but we tried a few spots along the main downtown strip and they were all unimpressive, unfortunately.